WesleyWong420/RedTeamOps-Havoc-101/README.md

 ```

 ### RustKing
 RustKing is an adapted version of `RatKing` on steroids, written in Rust.
-The intention is to make Reverse Engineering significantly harder only.
+The intention is to make Reverse Engineering significantly harder.

 **NOTE:** RustKing does not support HTTPS payload download and PPID spoofing.
 Additionally, target process has to be opened manually prior to running RustKing. `--target` must be exact match.
 ```